varunoberoi/deepstream.io-website-old/pages/info/messagestructure/writing-a-client.md

 # Unsoliciated Messages

 Messages recieved that are unexpected should throw an UNSOLICITATED_MESSAGE error.
-If it occurs often it's usually a useful indication something might be leaking subscriptions.
+If it occurs often it's usually a useful indication something might be leaking or not have unsubscribed properly.

 <div class="hint-box fa fa-gears">
     <h3>Edge Case</h3>
     <ul>
         <li>
-            In the case of extreme race conditions this could occur if the server sends a message to the client the exact same time it unsubscribed from the message.
+            In the case of race conditions this could occur if the server sends a message to the client the exact same time it unsubscribed from the message.
+This can't be avoided, but should only happy very very rarely.
         </li>
     </ul>
 </div>

 # Errors

 The last major thing to keep in consideration are error scenarios.
-If you look at the [constants](../../docs/constants.html#Event) you'll notice that there are quite a few different unhappy scenarios that may occur.
+If you look at the [event constants](../../docs/constants.html#Event) you'll notice that there are quite a few different unhappy scenarios that may occur.
 Many of these are expected behaviour, such as MESSAGE_PERMISSION_ERROR or TOO_MANY_AUTH_ATTEMPTS.
 Others are errors returned by deepsteam incase the message protocol was not correctly used, such as INVALID_MESSAGE_DATA, MESSAGE_PARSE_ERROR or UNKNOWN_TOPIC.

 It's best practice to:
 * Not let the application die when an error occurs

-    Try and recover from them as gracefully as possible.
+Always recover from them as gracefully as possible.
-* Not to swallow errors
+* Not swallow errors

 Errors occur because something went wrong.
-Having an empty catch statement is only a stop gap and you should always make sure to log the issues that occur
+Having an empty catch statement is only a stop gap solution and you should always make sure to log the issues that occur
-* Prevent users from doing things they are not permissioned to If a user is not permissioned to do a certain action it is advisable to stop him him from attempting to.
+* Prevent users from doing things they are not permissioned to

+If a user is not permissioned to do a certain action it is advisable to stop them from attempting to.
 Otherwise it could result in inconsistencies on the server where the data was ignored and on the client where the changes either have to be reverted once the MESSAGE_DENIED is recieved or remain out of sync otherwise.